bomquote/honey_inventory/README.md

    - slap a label on the mixed carton Amazon sent you to call it a "inventory location", scan all the UPCs of the carton contents to get a count of what's in the carton, throw them back in the carton so you don't have to deal with sorting them while still knowing for certain what's in the cartons.
-3. generalize this to be a core inventory solution that integrates with python based webapps like bomquote.com
+3. generalize this to be a core inventory solution backend for a desktop or web application like [bomquote.com](https://www.bomquote.com).

 ## NOTE: UNDER ACTIVE DEVELOPMENT